 A live version of this surpassingly beautiful-tender ballad with Van Morrison, Sinead O’Connor and The Chieftains tempted me here, but you can go find it on You Tube after enjoying this classic version by Van the Man himself.

 For periodic and brief posts of inspiring words from the world’s great thinkers and artists, accompanied by the usual lovely photography as exemplified here, see my public Facebook page at: http://www.facebook.com/TraversingBlog

 Deep appreciation as always to the photographers:

-Rotating banner photos at top of page and photo of dunes courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/
+Rotating banner photos (except the books) at top of page and photo of dunes courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Photo of rose at top of page by Serena, somewhere in Europe, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/people/zenera/

 For more posts on sexuality from the UU blogger’s group, see #sexUUality